HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Introduction

-To demonstrate $\mathtt{HumBEL}$, we evaluate InstructGPT.
-Our key findings demonstrate gaps in common sense knowledge about noun relationships, social language use, inferential language tasks, and a general inconsistency in language skills compared to normal human development: failures in social and inferential capability are akin to error patterns of a typical 3-7 year old, while success at recollection surpasses a typical 21 year old.
-Ultimately, our results suggest interlocutor age and conversational goal are important considerations when using this model in conversational applications.
+To demonstrate $\mathtt{HumBEL}$, we evaluate OpenAI's suite of GPT-3.5 models.
+Our key findings quantify gaps in commonsense knowledge (about noun relationships), social language use, and inference skills compared to adult human populations.
+Further, we find inconsistency in language skills compared to normal human development: failures in social and inferential capability are akin to error patterns of a typical 3 year old at worst or 15 year old at best, while success at recollection surpasses a typical 21 year old.
+Results highlight the potential for human-machine miscommunication, when the demographic factors of conversation are ignored.